 What if you could sit down with someone who’s worked with over 10,000 companies and has helped them make millions of dollars, have them go through 21 of their most tried and true strategies with you and decide which one to implement into your business?

 Sounds like a sweet deal, doesn’t it?
 Well, today, you can – almost.
-Jay Abraham is one of the world’s most famous and successful marketers and in this book, he’s collected 21 of the best ways he’s implemented with countless companies to help them out-smart the competition and leap ahead.
+Jay Abraham is one of the world’s most famous and successful marketers and in Getting Everything You Can Out Of All You’ve Got, he’s collected 21 of the best ways he’s implemented with countless companies to help them out-smart the competition and leap ahead.
 It’s both aimed at helping you maximize your business with the assets you have, as well as multiplying that maximum.